silvesco94/cinderella_article/README.md

 If *this* is what a great Cinderella looks like,
 **what does a great blue blood look like — and how different is their statistical DNA?**

+# From Glass Slippers to Crowns: Enter the Blue Bloods

+Cinderellas are fun because they are improbable and they shock the world.
+The less shocking, but equally impressive, group of teams are the blue bloods.
+Blue Bloods are fascinating because of their *inevitability*.

+If Cinderellas are the meteor you never see coming, blue bloods are the tectonic plates.
+Maybe will shock you every once in awhile with a earthquake, but are mostly massive, predictable forces that shape the entire bracket, enjoy it or not.

+After we have shaped the undersgtanding of the statistical DNA of "underdogs," the natural nexgt question is:

+**What does inevitability look like?
+Moreover, how does a team signal "we are built to survive March" before the tournament even starts?**

+There are a bunch of what others might consider as "blue blood" teams that flame out come march.
+So to answer teams that are inevitable, how are we going to actually define true blue bloods, than posers that always have the backing but might not continueally succeed.

+## What *is* a Blue Blood?

+Ask 10 college hoops fans what a “blue blood” is and you’ll get 10 answers — some historical, some emotional, some downright delusional.

+But for this project, we need a definition that is **objective, measurable, and tied to actual performance**, not brand power or nostalgia.

+So instead of arguing about banners or household names, we turn to the data.

+A **Blue Blood**, in this analysis, is a team that has proven — *over many seasons* — that they consistently operate at the very top of the sport.
+Not once.
+Not twice. **Consistently.**

+To capture that idea numerically, we define Blue Bloods using the following performance-based criteria:

+---

+### **1) Consistent top-tier seeding (Top-3 seed frequency)**
+The best teams in college basketball rarely fall outside the top of the bracket.

+To quantify this, we look at how often each program earns a **1-, 2-, or 3-seed**.
+The code calculates a **“blue blood score”** for every school:

+- Count the number of seasons a team appears as a **top-3 seed**
+- Divide by the team’s total appearances (to avoid inflated scores from teams with limited history)

+This gives us a measure of *sustained excellence*, not one-off success.

+Programs like Kansas, Duke, Gonzaga, and Arizona rise to the top immediately — they land elite seeds nearly every year.

+---

+### **2) Elite consistency relative to the field (Z-score ≥ 2)**
+Once we know how often each team earns top seeds, we compute a **Z-score**:

+\[
+Z = \frac{(\text{Team's Top-3 Seed Count} - \text{Mean})}{\text{Std Dev}}
+\]

+A Z-score of **2 or higher** means the team is **at least two standard deviations above the national average** in top-3 seed frequency.

+Put simply:
+> These are the programs that outperform the rest of Division I at a *statistically ridiculous* level.

+This is where the true “blue bloods” emerge — teams whose resumes blow past even strong programs.

+---

+### **3) The resulting Blue Blood list (data-driven, not sentimental)**
+Using this performance-based definition, the following programs qualify:

+--Blue Blood table

+When you apply these filters, as they are still on the list, you dont just get the Kansas', Duke's, and Kentuky's you get the occassional **modern blue blood teams** like:

+- **Gonzaga** — elite seeds nearly every season
+- **Houston** — absurd consistency under Sampson
+- **Villanova** — the most efficient dynasty of the 2010s
+- **Tennessee, Purdue, Baylor** — modern-era juggernauts by résumé, not nostalgia
+-
+These are teams whosee performance profile mathces the kings even if their longterm history or their lack of public awareness is not there.

+This is the point:
+> A Blue Blood isn’t who the commentators *say* is great.
+> A Blue Blood is who the **data proves** has been great, year after year.

+## So, What Makes a Blue Blood.. a Blue Blood?

+Now that we've defined Blue Bloods using **objective, performance-based criterea**